41ison/QC4DIANN/README.md

 Maybe it is worth to check the [diann R package](https://github.com/vdemichev/diann-rpackage) that we are using to extract the matrix of abundance from the DIANN report with MaxLFQ values.

-Make sure you have the following packages installed:
+Make sure you have the following packages installed and loaded:
 ```
 library(diann) # to extract the MaxLFQ matrix from DIANN report
 library(arrow)  # to read the report.parquet file